vcdsc/avocardio/README.md

 Since we achieved our initial MVP fairly quickly, we decided to introduce some additional functionality:

 - Navbar, which now contains a link to our "About" page.
 - Search Bar now allows users to search by body type, muscle group, and equipment, and search bar displays a category separator.
+Users can either scroll through the list of categories, or they can type and see result suggestions that match.
   - User is now able to click on each of the search results and trigger a modal that displays exercise details.

 ## Tools